 What is a Device?
-72

 What is a Device Record?

-Searching for Devices 73
+Searching for Devices

-Working with Devices and Device Groups 73
+Working with Devices

-Adding a Device to the New User Interface
+Adding Devices

 Learning More about Devices

-Learning More about Device Groups 74

 Using the Device Investigator

-Using the Overview Tab
+Adding Metrics to the Overview Tab

 Comparing Devices

-Combining Charts

 Using Device Tools

-Viewing The Device Information Tab
+Viewing the Device Information Tab

+Viewing the Device Interfaces Tab

+Viewing the Configs Tab

+Viewing the Events Tab

+Viewing the Collections Tab

+Assigning Icons to Device Classes

+Working with Device Categories